 Developed in mid- 2016, this technique is used

 during the preparation phase of EMDR, and allows clients to reduce

 the disturbance associated with extremely painful memories without

 actually feeling the pain.
 Defenses that are normally obstacles to

+threatening or painful.
 Clients who dissociate have less need to

 dissociate and those who are afraid of the intensity of their

 memories can process without being afraid.
 Dramatic reductions in

 disturbance happen often in 5 to ten minutes.
 And, for clinicians,

 this technique is easy to learn and use.